bozonx/stt-gateway-microservice/n8n-nodes-bozonx-stt-gateway-microservice/README.md

   Ask the provider to restore punctuation when supported.
 Default: `true`.

 - **Language** (string, optional)
   Explicit language code for the audio, e.g., `en`, `ru`, `en-US`.
+Value is trimmed and forwarded to the provider as-is.
 Leave empty to let the provider auto-detect when supported.
-For AssemblyAI, must be one of the supported Universal model languages.
+See AssemblyAI's supported languages: https://www.assemblyai.com/docs/pre-recorded-audio/supported-languages.

 - **Speech Model** (options, optional)
   Speech model for AssemblyAI transcription: `best` (default), `universal`, or `slam-1`.
 Only shown when provider is set to `assemblyai`.